Wildcat Electric

 - Electrical for Home Addition in Caldwell, ID

-- Electrical Wiring in Greenleaf, ID
+- Electrical Wiring in Boise, ID

 Hi there!
 We're Wildcat Electric, a proud, family-owned electrical business located in Parma, Idaho.
 We've been lighting up homes here in the Treasure Valley since 2019.
 If you're within 100 miles of Parma, chances are we can be there to help!